Data

 A foreign key field categorizing the system’s domain of machine learning.
 This field links to the ML Domains table, and domains are selected from the options in that table.

 Describes the specific area, application, or field in which a large-scale AI model is designed to operate.
-An AI system can operate in more than one domain, thus contributing to the count for multiple domains.
-The 2024 data is incomplete and was last updated 20 June 2024.
+The 2024 data is incomplete and was last updated 03 November 2024.

 Source